 Criterion 3 - Was the examination notice given to the person named on the notice, in accordance with the requirements of the Act (s 61E), and were claims of privilege properly handled?

-The ABCC was compliant with this criterion, however we note the below findings relating to better practice.
+The ABCC was compliant with this criterion.
+However, we again observed scope for better practice relating to the legacy issue below.